wpilibsuite/frc-docs/source/docs/software/commandbased/builtins.rst

-WPILib Command classes
+WPILib Command Classes
 ======================

-The command-based library includes a variety of pre-written commands for most use cases, most of them intended to be used “out-of-the-box” via inlining.
+The command-based library includes a variety of pre-written commands for most use cases, most of them intended to be used "out-of-the-box" via inlining.
 A list of the included pre-made commands with brief examples can be found below, grouped by functionality type.
 For more rigorous documentation about specific classes, see the API docs (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/package-summary.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc2_1_1_command.html>`__).

 .. important:: It is recommended not to inherit from these classes and override their methods; not calling the class's version of the method may crash code in ways that are challenging to diagnose.

 Running Actions
 ---------------

-The most basic commands are actions the robot takes -- setting voltage to a motor, changing a solenoid's direction, etc. For these commands, which typically consist of a mere method call or two, the command-based library offers multiple classes to be constructed inline with one or more lambdas to be executed:
+The most basic commands are actions the robot takes: setting voltage to a motor, changing a solenoid's direction, etc. For these commands, which typically consist of a method call or two, the command-based library offers several classes to be constructed inline with one or more lambdas to be executed.

 InstantCommand
 ^^^^^^^^^^^^^^